Zymoetz River: Geography

 Most of the Zymoetz River's tributaries are small.
 The largest is the Clore River, which drains 985 km2 south of the Zymoetz River, and has an average discharge of 44.2 m3/s.
 The Clore River's main tributary is the Burnie River, with a drainage basin 364 km2 large and an average discharge of 11.9 m3/s.
 Other notable tributaries of the Zymoetz River include the Kitnayakwa River, which drains an area 260 km2 large, and has an average dischage of 12.3 m3/s average discharge; Serb Creek, with a 160 km2 large basin size, and an average discharge of 5.73 m3/s; and Mulwain Creek, with a 132 km2 large basin size, and an average discharge of 3.81 m3/s.

 Near its confluence with the Skeena River the Zymoetz River is crossed by British Columbia Highway 16, which runs along the Skeena River.
 Canadian National Railway tracks run along the north side of the Skeena River.

 The Zymoetz River has a relatively steep gradient.
-The lower Zymoetz is constrained by two canyons, one about 6.4 km2 above the river's mouth, and the other about 9.6 km2 above its mouth.
+The lower Zymoetz is constrained by two canyons, one about 6.4 km above the river's mouth, and the other about 9.6 km above its mouth.
 A natural gas pipeline crosses the watershed, running through the Limonite Creek drainage and over Telkwa Pass to the Telkwa River valley.

 There are numerous high mountains over 2000 m tall in and along the drainage divides of the Zymoetz watershed, including Howson Peak (2759 m), Hudson Bay Mountain (2589 m), Polemic Peak (2579 m), Mount Sir Robert (2375 m), Andesite Peak (2366 m), Mount Henderson (2325 m), Cumulus Mountain (2292 m), Pillar Peak (2146 m), Mountt Clore (2053 m), and others.